chuhaow/comp3040A2Resume/resume.md

 - Modernized an old application to current standards resulting in much better security and logging
 - Implemented an auto-launch feature to an existing application which resulted in time saved by users

-&nbsp; **Waiter**	**・** **September 2020 - December 2021**
+&nbsp; **Software Developer**	**・** **September 2022 - Present**

-_Grunthal Garden_

-- Provided effective communication between kitchen and front of house resulting in smooth, efficient, and exceptional customer service
-- Managed 30+ orders in a short period of time thus increasing efficiency and accuracy of orders, resulting in overall smooth operations and satisfied customers
+_Ceridian_

+- Wrote and improved API documentation resulting overall better user experience
+- Migrated code from a monolithic system to a micro-service resulting in increased product maintainability
+- Wrote unit tests and automated tests resulting in less bugs in final product

 ## PROJECTS
 ---